emmo-repo/domain-datamodel/README.md

 --------------------------------------------
 The root concept in the taxonomy of this ontology is called **DataModel**.

-- **DataModel** is the root of the datamodel ontology.
--
-- **DataInstance** is the class of individuals that stands for actual datasets.
-An DataInstance is, as the name suggests, an instance of an Entity.

 ### Entity
 The **Entity** is the most central concept in this ontology.
 It is the class of individuals that represent any self-contained piece of information.
 In addition has it the following parts (composition):